Essentially, all models are wrong, but some are useful.

 Large-scale software solutions almost inevitably have complex domain logic.
-Thus data- or transaction-centric design approaches imply a very high cost of maintenance.
-Nevertheless, too many organizations end up with highly complex system designs that imply a lot of effort to enhance the system.
-While in some cases such approaches may make sense—and we will discuss those below—most often such a design, in reality, is based on personal preferences of the system architects and teams rather than on business drivers.
+Data- or transaction-centric design approaches imply a very high maintenance cost.
+Nevertheless, too many organizations end up with highly intricate system designs that require much effort to enhance the system.
+While in some cases, such approaches may make sense—and we will discuss those below—most often, such a design, in reality, is based on the system architects’ and teams’ preferences rather than on business drivers.

 One of the many reasons to base system design on the domain structure is to foster reasonable usage of patterns that support maintainability and enable highly incremental, concurrent development.
-So, in our example of the subscription management system, domain modeling and requirements may logically suggest that subscription methods will represent the primary source of change.
-Thus, given the different scenarios for opt-in and opt-out functionality, it seems quite logical to use a Bridge Pattern, shown in figure 5 to isolate the area of frequent change and reduce the number of entities in the system—(see , Appendix B).
+So, in our example of the subscription management system, domain modeling, and requirements may logically suggest that subscription methods will represent the primary source of change.
+Given the different scenarios for opt-in and opt-out functionality, it’s logical to use a Bridge Pattern, shown in Figure 6, to isolate the area of frequent change and reduce the number of entities in the system—(see , Appendix B).

 This is just one example of how domain modeling can be effectively used for Commonality-Variability Analysis (CVA) to foster effective system object models.
 (See , chapter 8 for more detail on the CVA method).

 Domain Modeling, System Design, and Nonfunctional Requirements

-Nonfunctional Requirements, on the other hand, represent the primary reason to build system design around data structure or transaction scripts rather than the domain model.
-Typically NFRs like performance or scalability may result in cases where domain logic is spread across a bunch of large SQL-scripts, or where too much logic is in the client-side validation scripts, and so on.
-Even though the use of such a Transaction Script approach (see , chapter 9) can be legitimate in certain cases, it should be used as an exception rather than the rule.
-A very few properly implemented exceptions will still allow the Agile enterprise to benefit from a domain-oriented approach.
+Nonfunctional Requirements, on the other hand, represent the primary reason for building system design around data structure or transaction scripts rather than the domain model.
+Typically NFRs like performance or scalability may result in domain logic being spread across large SQL scripts, where too much logic is in the client-side validation scripts, and so on.
+Even though the use of such a transaction script approach (see , chapter 9) can be legitimate in some instances, it should be used as an exception rather than the rule.
+Few properly implemented exceptions will allow the Agile enterprise to benefit from a domain-oriented approach.

 Refactoring the Model